Vy187/cyber_security_notes/Sec+ Notes.md

 * Recover—implement cybersecurity resilience to restore systems and data if other controls can’t prevent attacks.

 #### Gap Analysis
-An organization from building its security program in a vacuum, or from building the program on a foundation that fails to account for important security concepts.
+$\color{#a5d6ff} {Gap\ analysis}$ measures the difference between the current and desired states to help assess the scope of work included in a project.
+The analysis is likely to involve third-party consultants but some or all work involved with a gap analysis may be performed internally.

 A framework allows an organization to make an objective statement of its current cybersecurity capabilities, identify a target level of capability, and prioritize investments to achieve that target.
-Gap analysis measures the difference between the current and desired states to help assess the scope of work included in a project.
-*A gap analysis is likely to involve third-party consultants but some or all work involved with a gap analysis may be performed internally.*

 #### Access Control
 An access control system ensures that an information system meets the goals of the CIA triad.

-- Modern access control is typically implemented as an identity and access management (IAM) system and comprises four main processes:
-    A security process that provides identification, authentication, and authorization mechanisms for users, computers, and other entities to work with organizational assets like networks, operating systems, and applications.
+$\color{#a5d6ff} {Identity\ and\ Access\ Management\ (IAM)}$ is a security process that provides identification, authentication, and authorization mechanisms for users, computers, and other entities to work with organizational assets like networks, operating systems, and applications.
+It comprises four main processes:

 * Identification—the process by which a user account (and its credentials) is issued to the correct person and can be referred to as enrollment.
 * Authentication—a method of validating a particular entity's or individual's unique credentials.
 * Authorization—the process of determining what rights and privileges a particular entity has.